-A neutral safety switch, as the name implies, is a safety purpose switch which is a common component found in vehicles with automatic transmission.
-These safety switches serve a simple purpose – limiting the vehicle from starting only in ‘Park’ or ‘Neutral’ gear.
+A neutral safety switch is, as the name suggests, a safety switch that is a common component in vehicles with automatic transmission.
+These safety switches serve a simple purpose: to limit the vehicle to starting only in “park” or “neutral” gear.

 What is a Neutral Safety Switch?

-Unlike the manual transmission, the automatic transmission has no driver-operated clutch and no stick shift.
-In a manual transmission, a car can be started in any gear as long as the clutch is fully depressed but in case the clutch is not depressed and the car is in gear, trying to turn over the engine will cause sudden jerks as if the car is trying to go forward.
+In contrast to the manual transmission, the automatic transmission does not have a driver-operated clutch or gearshift lever.
+With a manual transmission, a car can be started in any gear as long as the clutch is fully depressed, but when the clutch is not depressed and the car is in gear, the attempt to turn the engine on causes sudden jolts, as if the car is trying to go forward.

-In either case, the car will start nonetheless but it can be dangerous as drivers can often forget that the transmission is in gear and accidentally turn the engine over, causing a jerk.
+In both cases the car will still start, but it can be dangerous as drivers often forget that the gearbox is in gear and accidentally turn the engine on and cause a jolt.

-This is prevented in an automatic transmission using a neutral safety switch.
-This safety switch prevents the ignition from switching on at all when the car is in ‘Drive’ gear or ‘reverse’ or any other gear for forwarding.
-Even if the driver forgets to put the car in neutral or park, and cranks the engine, the engine won’t turn at all, preventing any hazard.
+With an automatic transmission this is prevented by a neutral safety switch.
+This safety switch prevents the ignition from being switched on at all when the car is in drive, reverse, or any other moving gear.
+Even if the driver forgets to put the car in neutral or park and cranks the engine, the engine will not turn at all, thus avoiding any danger.

-Sometimes this neutral switch can go bad causing starting problems.
+Sometimes this neutral switch can become faulty, causing starting problems.

 Bad Neutral Safety Switch Symptoms

-Figuring out whether a neutral safety switch has gone bad is relatively easy for someone with little knowledge about internal systems of a vehicle.
-Here are the symptoms to look for to diagnose your car’s neutral safety switch:
+Finding out whether a neutral safety switch is defective is relatively easy for someone with little knowledge of a vehicle’s internal systems.
+Here are the symptoms you need to look for to diagnose your car’s neutral safety switch:

 The ‘check engine light’ lights up

-If your engine light is up and you happen to have an OBD scanner, you can check for the code your car has given.
-If the code P084F comes up, it means your neutral switch is bad which should pretty much make the trouble code clear.
+If your engine light is on and you happen to have an OBD scanner, you can check which code your car has indicated.
+If the code P084F is displayed, it means that your neutral switch is faulty, which should make the diagnosis fairly simple.

 The car tries to startup in any gear

-If you find out that your car’s engine is cranking even though it’s in ‘Drive’ or ‘Reverse’ or any other gear, it definitely means your car’s neutral switch is not working as it should since it shouldn’t be allowing the engine to turn over in any gear other than ‘Neutral’ or ‘Park’.
-That’s as far as your personal diagnostics can go because further inspections can only be made by a proper car mechanic with the right tools and accurate knowledge of automatic transmissions and their operations.
+If you notice that your car’s engine is cranking even though it is in a moving gear, this definitely means that your car’s neutral switch is not working as it should, as it should not allow the engine to turn in any gear other than neutral or park.
+Your personal diagnosis cannot go any further, because further inspections can only be carried out by a real car mechanic with the right tools and precise knowledge of automatic transmissions and how they work.

-Although it’s better than the car starts at least in ‘Park’ and no in any other gear, the switch proves to be faulty in such a case and you should not overlook the situation, but get it checked asap by a certified mechanic because there’s no telling how long the neutral switch can go further so it’s better to get it fixed or changed before any major damage occurs.
+Although it is better than having the car start at least in park, and not in another gear, in such a case the switch will still prove to be defective and you should not overlook the situation, but instead have it checked by a certified mechanic as soon as possible.
+There is no telling how long the neutral switch will last, so it is better to have it repaired or replaced before major damage occurs.

 The car starts sometimes, but sometimes don’t

-If you face this problem that you are lucky your car starts sometimes, it is still possible that your neutral switch has either gone completely bad or failure is imminent.
-But in such a situation, the problem could be lying elsewhere too, like in the ignition itself, the starter, or the wiring.
-In any case, you’ll need professional help to resolve this issue.
-If you come to know that you are able to start your car after shifting the gear stick a couple of times before turning over the engine, then your neutral safety switch is the culprit.
+If you are lucky enough to have your car start only sometimes, it is still possible that your neutral switch is either completely defective or is threatening to fail.
+But in such a situation, the problem could be elsewhere, such as the ignition itself, the starter, or the wiring.
+In either case, you will need professional help to solve this problem.
+If you find that you can start your car before turning the engine on after shifting the gear stick several times, then your neutral safety switch is the culprit.

-An engine not turning over at all could mean a lot of different things.
-From a bad battery to a faulty ignition and starter.
-You can check this by checking if the dash lights come on after turning the key half way.
-Unfortunately, for detailed inspection, you’ll need a professional to look into your car to determine the exact cause of the issue.
+An engine that does not turn on at all can mean many different things, from a bad battery to a faulty ignition and starter.
+You can check this by checking whether the dashboard light comes on after turning the key halfway.
+Unfortunately, for a thorough inspection you will need a specialist to examine your car to find the exact cause of the problem.

 Testing & Solutions

-Although there are a number of ways you can diagnose your car’s condition to a point, unfortunately, you won’t be able to perform any repairs or replacements yourself as accessing the neutral switch or ignition is difficult.
-You should consult a trusted or well-known mechanic to perform the diagnostics and repairs.
-A few things you could do to rule out other causes of the engine not starting:
+Although there are a number of ways to diagnose the condition of your car up to a certain point, unfortunately you cannot carry out repairs or replacements yourself because access to the neutral switch or ignition is difficult.
+You should consult a trusted or known mechanic for diagnosis and repairs.
+There are a few things you could do to rule out other causes for the engine not starting:

 Check Neutral Switch Parameters